 Among the honor societies, clubs, and service organizations designed to support, augment, and supplement the educational and professional development of students are the Bent Tree student newspaper, involvement in Clayton State Theater and the Drama Club, and the Art, Film, and Video Club.
-Among the honor societies, clubs, and service organizations designed to support, augment, and supplement the educational and professional development of music students are Mu Phi Epsilon and the CSU Student Chapter of the Society of Composers.
+Among the honor societies, clubs, and service organizations designed to support, augment, and supplement the educational and professional development of music students are Mu Phi Epsilon and the CSU Student Chapters of the Society of Composers and of Music Educators National Conference.